 21. Art in Time: A World History of Styles and Movements by Gauvin A. Bailey, Stella Paul, Alistair Rider, Matthew P. McElway

 Does art influence people, or do people influence art?
 The answer is both.
-Art has always been informed by the religious, social, and political climates surrounding it’s creation.
+Art has always been informed by the religious, social, and political climates surrounding its creation.

-This book provides a comprehensive history of the art that has changed our world.
+Art in Time provides a comprehensive history of the art that has changed our world.

 22. The Ascent of Money: A Financial History of the World by Niall Ferguson

 Our governments are centered around economic systems, and that can change everything.
-Your salary, life quality, career, opportunities, they all stem back to money and economics.
+Your salary, life quality, career, opportunities: They all stem back to money and economics.
 And that’s always been in constant flux.

 Centuries ago, paper money held no sway.
 Plastic was unheard of.
 Societies relied on barter systems.
 But as currency changed, so did careers, personal lives, and more.